maciejwalkowiak/spring-boot-startup-report/README.md

 what contributes to the application startup time and perhaps helps to optimize it.

 > **Warning**
-> Project is early stage, feedback very welcome!
+> Project is early stage and is no perfect by any means.
+Please suggest any improvement you have in mind and PRs are more than welcome!

 ## 🤩 Highlights